 How do I know if it's the right thing for me?

 The 'Should I take a gap year?' article from Prospects can help you consider the advantages, and disadvantages, of taking a gap year to help you decide if one is right for you and when.

 The 'Year Out Group' offer advice on what you should consider when choosing a gap year programme and relevant questions to ask.
-The Foreign and Commonwealth Office also offers a safety checklist for those considering take time out abroad
+The Foreign and Commonwealth Office also offers a safety checklist for those considering taking time out abroad.

 What are some ideas of things I could do?